 Make reindeer from nature

-If you have some leftover pinecones from your Thanksgiving decorating, you can use them to make adorable reindeer by attaching googly-eyes, red noses and ribbon to hang.
+If you have some leftover pinecones from your Thanksgiving decorations, you can use them to make adorable reindeer by attaching googly-eyes, red noses, and ribbon to hang.

 Hanukkah decorations are typically simple with blue and white, the theme of light.
 Here are ways you can bring in the brightness but keep an eye on how you can do it sustainably.